hellerve/ptolemy/README.md

 on digital graphical interfaces instead of print.
 It's also not as easy to infer simple rules from the paper, but it's still presenting deep insights.

+*False Suffocation Alarms, Spontaneous Panics, and Related Conditions—An Integrative Hypothesis* by **Donald F. Klein** (1992)

+An interesting take on panic attacks, suffocation, and brain signalling.

 ### Books